mykeels/Outsorcery/README.md

 Do Work Locally
 ---------------
-Local workers can be useful for testing or as a failsafe when the work servers are unavailable.
+Local Workers can be useful for testing or as a failsafe when the work servers are unavailable.

 ```csharp
 // CLIENT APPLICATION